This country-specific Q&A provides an overview to tax laws and regulations that may occur in France.

 Yet, please note that long-term capital gains on the sale of shares in real estate companies are taxed at the standard CIT rate plus the additional contributions.

-- for shares 50 % rebate after 2 years of holding and of 65 % after 8 years;
+- 50 % rebate after 2 years of holding; and

 For immovable property, capital gains made by Individuals are subject to a fixed rate of 19%.
 A rebate applies after 5 years of holding which leads to an exemption after 22 years for income tax and 30 years for social contributions.
 The capital gain deriving from the sale of the individual's main residence is exempt from income tax.

 g.
 Stamp and/or Capital duties